Live Broadcast

 • Your doctor may decide to extend the initial treatment of 10 mg twice a day for another 8 weeks (16 weeks in total), followed by 5 mg twice a day.

-• Your doctor may decide to stop XELJANZ if XELJANZ does not work for you within 16 weeks.
+• Your doctor may decide to stop XELJANZ if XELJANZ has not worked within 16 weeks.

-• If you have previously taken biologic medications to treat ulcerative colitis (such as those that block the tumor necrosis factor activity in the body) and these medications did not work, your doctor may decide to increase your XELJANZ dose to 10 mg twice a day if you do not respond adequately to 5 mg twice a day.
+• In the case of patients who have previously taken biologic medicines for the treatment of ulcerative colitis (such as those that block the activity of tumor necrosis factor in the body) and these medicines did not work, the doctor may decide to increase the dose of XELJANZ to 10 mg twice a day if there is not an adequate response to 5 mg twice a day.
 Your doctor will consider the potential risks, including the development of blood clots in the lungs or veins, and the potential benefits for you.
 Your doctor will tell you if this applies to you.

 • If your treatment is interrupted, your doctor may decide to restart it.

-Idiopathic Juvenile Polyarticular Arthritis and Juvenile Psoriatic Arthritis
+Polyarticular Juvenile Idiopathic Arthritis and Juvenile Psoriatic Arthritis

 • The recommended dose is 5 mg twice a day for patients ≥ 40 kg.